Host desecration: Al-Islam magazine

 In 2009, two Muslim reporters from Al-Islam, a small Malaysian magazine, participated in a Catholic Mass, while undercover writing an article on cases of apostasy from Islam (riddah) and received Holy Communion.
-The reporters afterwards spat out the Host and photographed it to prove they had not apostatised themselves.
+The reporters afterwards spat out the host and photographed it to prove they had not apostatised themselves.
 The resulting photo was then published in their May 2009 edition.
 The magazine, which is owned by Utusan Karya, part of the Utusan Malaysia Group, sent its reporters, including Muhd Ridwan Abdul Jalil, to two churches in the Klang Valley, as part of a special investigative report.
 The act of desecration occurred at St Anthony's Church in Jalan Robertson, Kuala Lumpur.

 After its publication, two lay Catholics from Penang, Sudhagaran Stanley and Joachim Francis Xavier, jointly lodged a police report against the reporters.
-The police took no action despite a potential charge under Section 298A (1) of the Penal Code for causing disharmony, disunity or feelings of enmity, hatred or ill will, or prejudicing the maintenance of harmony or unity, on grounds of religion.
+The police took no action despite a potential charge under Section 298A(1) of the Penal Code for causing disharmony, disunity or feelings of enmity, hatred or ill will, or prejudicing the maintenance of harmony or unity, on grounds of religion.

 The desecration caused widespread outrage and condemnation from non-Muslims as well as Muslims across the country.
 Parties including the Archbishop of Kuala Lumpur, Murphy Pakiam; the Catholic Lawyers Society; as well as numerous editorials in the media, criticised the government and the Attorney-General for its failure to act.

 Some nine months later, in early March 2010, Al-Islam published an apology to the Catholic Church and other Christians for the article.
 It was posted on the website of its publisher.
-Archbishop Pakiam, who is also president of the Catholic Bishops' Conference of Malaysia, Singapore and Brunei, accepted the apology and said that no further (legal) action would be taken.
+Archbishop Pakiam, who is also president of the Catholic Bishops' Conference of Malaysia, Singapore and Brunei, accepted the apology and said that no further legal action would be taken.

 During a Black Mass

-A Black Mass is a Satanic ritual designed to satirize or invert a traditional Catholic mass.
+A Black Mass is a ritual designed to satirize or invert a Catholic mass, and performed by many Satanist groups.
 Consecrated hosts are a common ingredient in black masses, becoming the subject of desecration.
 The hosts must first be stolen from the tabernacle of a Catholic church, and/or secreted away by people who are posing as parishioners receiving communion.

 In 2014, the Dakhma of Angra Mainyu held a public Black Mass at the Oklahoma Civic Center and planned to include the desecration of a consecrated host, which was to be "stomped on".
 Instead, the host was returned through an attorney after the archdiocese filed a lawsuit for its recovery.

-Veracity

-The sacrilege of the Host is mistakenly regarded as a fictitious crime committed primarily by pagans and fringe groups.
-Recent research indicates that hosts were actually desecrated, especially in connection with war crimes, which was particularly the case when the aim was to expose as idolatrous the enemy's religious cult, whose altars and churches were demonstratively vandalized.
-Since the host had a very special ideological meaning within a culture of giving, the opponent was not only to be dishonored materially, but also spiritually.